Electricity sector in Switzerland: Hydro power

 Hydroelectricity is by far the country's most important source of electricity, and contributing more than half to its electricity generation.
 Hydro power is generally divided into conventional hydroelectricity (using a dam) and run-of-the-river hydroelectricity.
-In addition, pumped-storage hydroelectricity (PSH) plays an important role in Switzerland, being used in combination with base load power plants and to green-washing nuclear power from France.
+In addition, pumped-storage hydroelectricity (PSH) plays an important role in Switzerland, being used in combination with base load power plants and nuclear power from France.